What means Xputer? (it does not mean "transputer".)

-When we developped the anti-machine computer
+When we developped the anti-machine

 paradigm as the counterpart of the von Neumann computer, we have been looking